munzekm/makingitwmega/site/content/products/_index.md

         Wings are always good for a fun get together or a appetizer!
         First you want to buy chicken from the store.
 Whether its wings or breasts you want to make sure you clean them very well.
 Next you can buy a seasoning or flavor you would like your wings to be.
-In the picture me and my roomates chose buffalo sauce.
+In the picture me and my roommates chose buffalo sauce.
 The sauce was made with franks red hot and butter.
         We Preheated the oven to 425 degrees.
 Then we cooked the wings without the sauce on.
 Make sure you cook the wings until they are fully done.
         They should cook around 40 minutes.
 Then take them out and spread the sauce or seasonal on them to enjoy.
-    - image: /img/illustrations-tutorials.svg
+    - image: /img/Stirfry.jpg
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here